-Developmentally, play was necessary for wild cats to learn how to hunt.
-Domestication has basically eradicated a cat’s need to hunt and has turned play into ritualized behaviors.
-In the wild, play is primarily reserved for kittens, but domestic cats continue to play throughout their lives, even into their golden years.
+In the wild, play is primarily reserved for young cats to learn how to hunt, but domestic cats continue to play throughout their lives, even into their golden years.

 Don’t discount the value of play for shy or “lazy” cats.
 Even if the cat isn’t chasing, jumping or otherwise very physically engaged, the mental part of play is beneficial.
 Keep at it, especially if this is a cat who is new to you.
 In a few weeks, your cat may be running all over the place in order to catch the toy.

-Finally, a word about laser pointers.
-Many cats enjoy them, and they can expend a lot of energy trying to chase them.
+A word about laser pointers: Many cats enjoy them, and they can expend a lot of energy trying to chase them.
 However, you don’t want to end up frustrating your cat because he is never able to catch anything.
 End any play session using a laser with a few minutes of play with a toy that your cat can “catch.”